AfricArena Summit 2019

 Sea Monster, like many other tech companies, attends a large number of events but we find that AfricArena stands out as it is extremely targeted and quite practical in the manner it’s set up.
 AfricArena serves as a forum for South African, a number of other African companies and French businesses to collaborate.
 It focuses on creating real value exchange between companies in South Africa and France in a way that many larger events can’t deliver.

-The summit has managed to take into account that the startup / tech landscape is much more nuanced than many people think and they responded by creating different forums and platforms where various businesses can participate.
-They created a showcase and Sea Monster was one of the companies selected to participate with our VR and AR projects.
+The summit has managed to take into account that the startup/tech landscape is much more nuanced than many people think and they responded by creating different forums and platforms where various businesses can participate.
+They created a showcase and Sea Monster was one of the companies selected to participate with our Virtual Reality and Augmented Reality projects.
 There was also some great panel discussions and very focussed presentations, which make for a good mix of formats for collaboration.

 Sea Monster showcased the in-flight AR proof of concept that we designed for Air France and AfricArena last year as part of the Air France Challenge, which we won.
 We also showcased our work in progress for our Table Mountain VR solution.
 We were asked to participate in two panels, one with Facebook’s Spark AR toolkit for creating AR effects on Facebook and Instagram, where we spoke on the importance of AR in business beyond just fancy face effects.
 We also spoke about the Oculus VR ecosystem, like our Table Mountain project being built on Oculus Quest.
 Though not our area of expertise, we participated in a panel on AI.
 The focus of these discussions was on how the technologies of AR, VR and AI complement each other and how valuable they will be in the future of the workplace and the rest of society as part of the Fourth Industrial Revolution.